 Let’s take another example.
 How do we predict insider threats?
 We examine user behavior using specific machine learning models customized for insider threat detection such as Predictive Flight Risk.
 This model will detect if a user is working on a document titled “my resume” or visiting job websites like Indeed or CareerBuilder.
 As the model identifies behaviors associated with a user planning to depart the organization, the UEBA risk score of that user rises.
 This enables the organization to take action well in advance of the user actually quitting.
 For example, adding him to a watch list to review his access and activities in real-time.
 And preventing him from downloading sensitive corporate data, stopping him from sending email attachments, etc. Knowledge is power.

 Risky Behavior Detection Needs Data

 Gurucul UEBA can pull logs from centralized log aggregators, EDR systems, syslog streaming, WMI, loads from files from NAS mounts, or platform agents that collect and forward logs to Gurucul UEBA.
 It uses various data elements and events such as commands executed, processes created or executed, file system access, IDS/IPS/AV/DLP alerts, etc. to detect suspicious/malicious behavior that is not normal activity for a user or entity (machine) based on the past behavior.
 Gurucul UEBA assigns a risk score for every user and entity for which anomalies are triggered.
 The risk scores, along with anomaly metadata, like resource and event data, can be used to trigger appropriate remediation action.
-Gurucul UEBA supports API-based integration with preventative security solutions to block, disable or isolate risky users and entities to minimize the risk presented by them.
+Gurucul UEBA supports API-based integration with preventative security solutions.
+Therefore being able to block, disable or isolate risky users and entities to minimize the risk presented by them.